Summary

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data

-Running costs for the Peugeot 508 PSE are a bit of a mixed bag, according to whole-life cost data provided exclusively to The Car Expert by our technical partner, Clear Vehicle Data.
+Running costs for the Peugeot 508 PSE are generally expensive, according to five-year cost data provided exclusively to The Car Expert by our technical partner, Clear Vehicle Data.

 Being a plug-in hybrid, fuel economy and CO2 emissions look great on paper, but that’s due to the woeful EU/UK goverment lab tests that are completely useless at measuring a plug-in hybrid…